Evil Activities

 Evil Activities is a hardcore techno music DJ group formed in 1998 in the Netherlands.
 The two original members were Telly Luyks and Kelly van Soest, however it now only consists of Kelly van Soest.
 In 2016, E-Life joined Evil Activities.

-Evil Activities released three music albums: Dedicated (2003), Evilution (2008), and Extreme Audio (2012); their notable works are: Nobody Said It Was Easy, Evil Inside and Broken.
+Evil Activities released three music albums: Dedicated (2003), Evilution (2008), and Extreme Audio (2012); their notable works are Nobody Said It Was Easy, Evil Inside, and Broken.
 Kelly van Soest hosts an episodic live streamed DJ set named Extreme Audio.

-Together with the MC E-Life, he performs at music festivals across the globe such as Qlimax, Sensation Black, Dominator, Defqon.1, Masters of Hardcore and Decibel.
+Together with the MC E-Life, Evil Activities performs at music festivals such as Qlimax, Sensation Black, Dominator, Defqon.1, Masters of Hardcore, and Decibel.